leaningtech/labs/sites/cheerpx/src/content/docs/12-reference/00-CheerpX-Linux-create.md

 **Parameters**:

 - **eventName**: A string specifying the event type.
-Can be "cpuActivity", "diskActivity", or "diskLatency".
+See the `registerCallback` reference above for the supported event types.
 - **callback**: The function to be unregistered.

 Example usage: